braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/installation_methods/manual_integration_options.md

 ### SDWebImage Integration

-1. Follow the SDWebImage Installation Guide's [instructions](https://github.com/SDWebImage/SDWebImage/wiki/Installation-Guide#using-sdwebimage-as-sub-xcode-project) for manually using SDWebImage as a Sub-Project in Xcode.
+(Recommended) To install SDWebImage as an XCFramework, follow [their instructions here](https://github.com/SDWebImage/SDWebImage/wiki/Installation-Guide#build-sdwebimage-as-xcframework) and then drag-and-drop the asset into your project.

-2. In the `SDWebImage` project settings, open the "Build Settings" tab.
+If you would like to install SDWebImage as a Sub-Project in Xcode instead, follow this [installation guide](https://github.com/SDWebImage/SDWebImage/wiki/Installation-Guide#using-sdwebimage-as-sub-xcode-project).
+Then, in the `SDWebImage` project settings, open the "Build Settings" tab.
 In the "Linking" section, locate the "Other Linker Flags" setting and add the `-ObjC` flag if it isn't already present.

 ### Optional Location Tracking